 Note 1: Park and stop are defined in the dictionary.

-Note 2: Rule 165 provides defences to the prosecution of a driver for an offence against a provision of this Division.
+Note 2: Rule 165 provides defences to the prosecution of a driver for an offence against a provision of this the driver must position the driver's vehicle in accordance with subrules (2) to (4).

 210 Angle parking